-**Critical** We need all original disks that were in the array the last time it was operating normally.
+**Imperative** We need all original disks that were in the array the last time it was operating normally.

 While most all data recovery companies don’t offer a free diagnostic when receiving the RAID because of the many hours involved, we offer our ONE RATE fees for RAID data recovery.
-A RAID recovery technician will gather information from you over the phone to give you a general idea of what you can expect.
+A RAID recovery professional will gather information from you over the phone to give you a general idea of what you can expect.
 Even though RAID recovery falls under our ONE RATE fees, the cost will vary base on the possibilities.
 Our ONE RATE fee structure will by far beat any price out there.
-Please call us before pursuing to repair the RAID yourself which could end up destroying it.
+Please call us before undertaking to repair the RAID yourself which could end up destroying it.

 What You Can Expect during your RAID Data Recovery Process: